Is a Registered Agent Needed in New Jersey?

 - Entity Closure – Waiting too long to remedy the lack of a registered agent may result in the administrative closure or dissolving the entity.

-Who can be a registered agent in New Jersey?
+Is a registered agent required in New Jersey?

 A registered agent in New Jersey can be any resident of the state who is 18 years or older, a registered New Jersey domestic business entity, or a foreign business entity authorized to do business in the state.
 An entity may not be its own agent.